DavidVine/amx-dvx-library/readme.md

 ###IMPORTANT!
 1. The `#define` compiler directive found directly above the callback function within **amx-dvx-listener** must also be copied to the main program and uncommented along with the callback function itself.

-2. Due to the way the NetLinx compiler scans the program for `#define` staments **amx-dvx-listener** must be included in the main program file underneath any callback functions and associated `#define` statements or the callback functions will will not trigger.
+2. Due to the way the NetLinx compiler scans the program for `#define` staments **amx-dvx-listener** must be included in the main program file underneath any callback functions and associated `#define` statements or the callback functions will not trigger.

 E.g: